spatie/icalendar-generator/README.md

 ### Alternatives

-We strive for a simple and easy to use API, want something more?
-Then check out this [package](https://github.com/markuspoerschke/iCal) by markus poerschke.
+We strive for a simple and easy to use API.
+Want something more?
+Then check out this [package](https://github.com/markuspoerschke/iCal) by Markus Poerschke.

 ### Changelog